reflectoring/reflectoring.github.io/_posts/2020-02-17-constructor-injection.md

 }
 ```

-After Spring 4.3, **it is optional to specify `@Autowired` annotation if the class has only one constructor defined**.
+After Spring 4.3, **it 's optional to specify `@Autowired` annotation if the class has only one constructor defined**.

 For example in `Cake` class, since we have only one constructor, we don't have to specify the `@Autowired` annotation.
 Consider the below example with multiple constructors.